denten-books/plain-text/main.md

 to be that way.
 For now, the action of the key press seems to vanish into a machined rabbit hole, only to reappear shortly as a remote alphanumeric character on someone else's screen.
-The task of microanalysis will be to recover a measure of material context underlying textual production and dissemination.
+The task of microanalysis will be to reconstruct a measure of material context underlying textual production and dissemination.
 To trace the flows of governance and control that lurk beneath (and of which Kittler warns us) must mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which